This Is the Cost of Living in Croatia in 2025 (Zagreb, Dubrovnik, Split, Etc.)

-The cost of living in Croatia has grown steadily over the past few years, mainly influenced by the country’s economic growth, but also by the inflation that plagued the world in the past couple of years.
+The cost of living in Croatia keeps going up, mainly because of the economic growth, but also by the inflation that plagued the world in the past few years.

 minimalist Croatian apartment

 The latter are more expensive and have far fewer properties to offer.
-Check out a website like njuskalo.hr for local prices (the website, however, is in Croatian only – use Google Translate with it to make it easier to navigate).
+Check out websites like njuskalo.hr for local prices (the website, however, is in Croatian only – use Google Translate with it to make it easier to navigate).

-From May to September, property owners who weren’t able to rent long term will usually switch to renting short term for higher gains.
+Another tip: Start searching for a place during the off season months (October – April) as prices are lowest during this time.
+From May to September, property owners who weren’t able to rent long term will usually switch to renting short term for higher earnings.

-Finally, it all depends on where you want to live: larger cities are more expensive (Zagreb being the most expensive, for example), while smaller towns and villages are obviously less expensive in this category.
+It also depends on where you want to live: larger cities are more expensive (Zagreb being the most expensive, for example), while smaller towns and villages are cheaper, as long as they’re not popular resorts.

 Monthly food costs in Croatia